Trump can’t win, it may be true. But that doesn’t mean the things he says don’t matter.

 Once upon a time

 I made my first pilgrimage to Mecca at 18.
 Sitting in the circles formed around the Ka’aba in preparation for prayer, I noticed that many young Saudi men had the longer sideburns that were in vogue in America, too.
 An odd convergence, I remarked to my elder brother, who’d been living and working there for two months.

 The world’s only superpower was less distant than ever before.
 In the years since, it’s become closer still.
 Facebook and Twitter help the world stay in touch, instantaneously.
 But they also help the world consume information about the world’s most powerful country in real-time.

-The world will not forget “that a religious bigot and racist actually led one of the two political parties’ race to become president.”
 The world’s most powerful nation, America cannot be ignored.
 Business, policy, tourism, industry—nearly every major field in the world is affected by the men (and a few women) that we elect.
 (Think Al Gore would’ve invaded Iraq?
 Just a thought bubble.)

 We tell ourselves that these early months of presidential sparring don’t mean much, that voters are simply kicking the tires.
 But to the rest of the world, the tires we even consider kicking are being closely monitored.
 Ben Carson and Rick Santorum may have unsettled international observers, but neither candidate compares to the current GOP frontrunner, who has been leading the pack for months now.

 And keeps rising in the polls.